 When pruning is done as part of our scheduled maintenance program, debris is moved to the curb and the debris is removed by specialty crews, usually within the same week it was placed.
 However, debris generated during storm restoration will not be removed.

 Some trees require pruning more often than others to maintain a safe distance from overhead power lines.
 If it is determined that pruning cannot satisfactorily meet the needs of maintaining the facilities, removing the tree is recommended.

 Always consider the mature height and spread of the tree to ensure suitable space is available.
 This will help avoid future conflicts between trees and power lines.
-See your local nursery or refer to the Right the Right Tree In The Right Place.
+See your local nursery or refer to the Plant the Right Tree in the Right Place brochure.

 If you see a tree touching power lines and sparking or any other hazardous tree condition, contact Mississippi Power at 1-800-532-1502 to report the condition.